 In the Northwoods of Wisconsin, a paved bike trail will take you through one of the state’s most beautiful forests.
 The Heart of Vilas County Paved Bike Trail System cuts through the Northern Highland-American Legion State Forest and connects the communities of St. Germain, Sayner, Boulder Junction and Manitowish Waters.
 You don’t need to be an experienced mountain biker or own any special equipment—the trail system features smooth pavement suitable for all riders.
 All you need is your sense of adventure.

-This picturesque trail in Vilas County northern Wisconsin is not long, but it’s incredibly scenic and perfect for an adventure with small kids.
+This picturesque trail near Boulder Junction in Vilas County is not long, but it’s incredibly scenic and perfect for an adventure with small kids.
 The trail is located on a peninsula extending into Star Lake.
 More than a century ago, the area was a pasture used by horses that hauled logs to the nearby Star Lake Mill.
 The property is also the site of one of the state’s first tree nurseries.
 Today the site bears little resemblance to a horse pasture or early tree farm—it’s filled with mature trees and picturesque trails that wind along the shore of Star Lake.